ingresso-group/slate/source/includes/_release.md

-browsing, for example by pressing back on your checkout page (when a user presses back on sites developed by Ingresso we release their reservation then request availability to ensure the user is also able to select the just-released seats).
+browsing, for example by pressing back on your checkout page (when a user presses back on sites developed by Ingresso we release their reservation then request availability to ensure the user is also able to select the just-released tickets).
 This is necessary to ensure that all end users have the best possible access to tickets (including your other customers).

 <aside class="notice">We may disable API accounts that don't release tickets when they should.</aside>